psuong/VulkanRendering/README.md

 bytecode format.
 The bytecode format allows for safe compilation amongst many platforms and is a good standard for Vulkan.
 Luckily, for people rendering in Vulkan, we can still follow the GLSL format and write human readable shader code.
 There is a compiler which compiles GLSL into bytecode and ensures that we write valid GLSL code.

+### Fixed Function Operations ###
+By default, Vulkan is explicit meaning that there are no defaults and everything must be specified from the viewport to the algorithm to perform colour blending.

+#### Vertex Input ####
+`VkPipelineVertexInputStateCreateInfo` is for one a very long and verbose name, but it describes

+* Bindings - whether we intend to space data per vertex or per geometry instance.
+* Attributes - which attributes do we need for the vertex shader?
+Which bindings do we load and what is the offset we load from?